The Highest Credit Scores Explained

 Why Do Credit Scores Vary?

-The reason why a credit score differs is because of a few reasons.
+The reason why credit scores differ is because of a few reasons.
 Given there are two scoring systems, they can have differing results.

 Credit scores are figured using the data listed on your credit report.
 These calculations come from one of the three major credit bureaus — Experian, Equifax, or TransUnion.
 Your score will vary based on the information provided to each bureau.

-Further, the credit bureaus don’t always receive all of the same information regarding your credit accounts.
-Additionally, one credit bureau may receive information before another does, which could influence the score.
+Further, the credit bureaus don’t always receive the same information regarding your credit accounts.
+Additionally, one credit bureau may receive information before another, which could influence the score.

 How to Improve Your Credit Score